 As we’ve mentioned, managers can collect employee feedback forms to better understand worker perspectives.
 Post-meeting questionnaires can be a powerful check for understanding.
 Online forms are a quick, simple way to automatically gather input from everyone on a big team.

-JotForm’s drag-and-drop editor allows you to create a powerful, professional online form in minutes.
-An ever-growing suite of business app integrations plugs form responses into the software that keeps your business running smoothly.
-As we discuss other business communication tools below, we’ll link to relevant JotForm integrations to help centralize all your digital channels.
+Jotform’s drag-and-drop editor allows you to create a powerful, professional online form in minutes.
+An ever-growing suite of business integrations plugs form responses into the software that keeps your business running smoothly.
+As we discuss other business communication tools below, we’ll link to relevant Jotform integrations to help centralize all your digital channels.

 Document collaboration tools